 Thus it is never a good idea to talk with the insurance company on your own if you plan on walking out with a fair settlement that covers all of your losses and damages.

-You can expect to hear from the at-faulty party’s insurance company soon after such personal injury accidents – odd, right?
+You can expect to hear from the at-fault party’s insurance company soon after such personal injury accidents – odd, right?
 But they’re not calling you because they want to cover your losses.
-Insurance companies know that you will not have contacted a lawyer soon after an accident and will thus try to get you to settle for a nominal sum as a compensation.
+Insurance companies know that you will not have contacted a lawyer soon after an accident and will thus try to get you to settle for a nominal sum as compensation.

 For some, it is their only option, especially if they can’t afford medical care and everything, but if you can buy some time, it will be worth it.
 Ideally, you should refuse to give a statement at this phase, and instead wait out for the entire process to unfold.